 The libarchive(3) library can read most tar archives.
-It can write POSIX-standard "ustar" and "pax interchange" formats as well as v7 tar format and a subset of the legacy GNU tar format.
+However, it only writes POSIX-standard "ustar" and "pax interchange" formats.

 All tar formats store each entry in one or more 512-byte records.
 The first record is used for file metadata, including filename, timestamp, and mode information, and the file data is stored in subsequent records.
 Later variants have extended this by either appropriating undefined areas of the header record, extending the header to multiple records, or by storing special entries that modify the interpretation of subsequent entries.